 The Stroudie Central bookshop has a number of books related to Stroud and its five valleys.
-I receive a small sales commission on any sales.
-That in turn helps me support local coffee shops…
+I receive a small (really small) sales commission on any sales.

-Book prices are as of April 2022.
-Hardback, paperback and Kindle copies are usually different prices.
+Book prices are as of May 2024.
+Hardback, paperback and Kindle copies are different prices.
 The Buy Now button takes you to the appropriate Amazon page.

 Some Drama..